 William Colby died unexpectedly shortly after that first event, prompting the university to rename the experimental program the William E. Colby Writers’ Symposium in April 1997 to honor the Norwich honorary degree recipient.

 At the second symposium’s formal dedication ceremony, a who’s who in military writing was on hand to participate in one of the most stimulating programs in the symposium’s history.
 Present were Tom Clancy, Steven Coonts, Harold Coyle, Winston Groom, Fred Chiaventone and GEN Gordon R. Sullivan, USA (Ret.)
-Also attending that year was Colby’s son, Paul, who was and continues to be a stalwart supporter and devoted friend of Norwich University.
+Also attending that year was Colby’s son, Paul Colby, a stalwart supporter and friend of the symposium and Norwich University.

 Since then the symposium, now known as “The Colby,” has grown to the national prominence it enjoys today.
 It has hosted hundreds of military writers, historians and biographers.
 We have never avoided hard issues central to the public’s understanding.

 The Colby is the only program of its kind in existence at an American university.
-It has given Norwich University students the opportunity to meet some of the most prominent military, intelligence and international affairs writers and historians of our time to central Vermont and Norwich University.
+It has brought some of the most prominent military, intelligence and international affairs writers and historians of our time to central Vermont and Norwich University.